danintel/sawtooth-faq/glossary.rst

     SGX-protected area of data and code to provide confidentiality and integrity even against privileged malware EVM
     Ethereum Virtual Machine.
 Executes machine-independent code for Ethereum.
-Supported by SETH on Sawtooth Gossip
+Supported by SETH on Sawtooth Fork
+    When network nodes have two competing nodes at the head of a blockchain Gossip
     A message broadcast mechanism that uses forwarding to random peers (Sawtooth Validator nodes) Hyperledger